-pioid overdose continues to be a major public health problem in the United States.
-It has contributed significantly to accidental deaths among those who use or misuse illicit and prescription opioids.
-In fact, U.S. overdose deaths involving prescription opioid analgesics increased to about 19,000 deaths in 2014^{1,2} more than three times the number in 2001.1 According to Centers for Disease Control and Prevention (CDC) data, health care providers wrote 259 million prescriptions for painkillers in 2012, enough for every American adult to have a bottle of pills.3-4
+pioid overdose continues to be a major public health probem in the United States.
+It has contributed significantly to accidental deaths among those who use, misuse or abuse illicit and prescription opioids.

+In fact, U.S. overdose deaths involving prescription opioid analgesics increased to about 17,000 deaths a year in 2010 [1, 2], almost double the number in 2001 [1].
+This increase coincided with a nearly fourfold increase in the use of prescribed opioids for the treatment of pain [3].